jeffpooley/sdk/docgen/doc-snippets/starting.md

 })
 ```

-Replace `https://demo.pubpub.org` with your community url, and replace `…` with your login email address and password, respectively.
+Replace `https://demo.pubpub.org` with your community url, and replace `…` with your PubPub login email address and password, respectively.

 Once your session is complete, you should logout: